BrownCSCI1230/lab08_trimeshes/README.md

 One of the fundamental applications of computer graphics is to display three-dimensional scenes.
 The catch, however, is that screens can only display two-dimensional images.
 Therefore, there needs to be some way to convert a three-dimensional scene to something that can be viewed in two dimensions.
 A common method, which we will use in this lab, is to compose a scene using only triangles, then project those triangles to the screen, drawing each one sequentially.

 In this lab, you will be writing the portion of this process that pertains to tesselating objects.
-You will be breaking up these 3D objects, or primitives, into a lot of triangles that, when put together, look as much like the desired primitive as possible.
+You will be breaking up these 3D objects into a lot of triangles that, when put together, look as much like the desired 3D shape as possible.
 Note that curved surfaces can be better approximated using more triangles, but keep in mind that the more triangles we draw the more triangles we compute, and a major motivation behind tessellating objects is to simplify the process of displaying them.

-In the Real-Time projects, you will be displaying scenes made up of 3D shapes: Cube, Cone, Cylinder, and Sphere.
-In this lab, you will be implementing two of the four primitives, Cube and Sphere.
-You will implement the remaining shapes, Cylinder and Cone, in the Real-Time Project #1.
+In the Real-Time projects, you will be displaying scenes made up of the following 3D shapes: Cube, Cone, Cylinder, and Sphere.
+In this lab, you will be implementing two of the four shapes, Cube and Sphere.
+You will implement the remaining shapes, Cylinder and Cone, in the first Real-Time Project.
 Throughout the rest of this handout there will be a couple of suggestions that we highly encourage you to consider in your design.

 By the end of this lab, you will: